 The notion of Hierarchical Clustering (HC) trees has been introduced and subsequently studied for several decades.
-The notion was first accepted due to its applications to the realm of phylogenetics [15] [13].
+The notion was first considered due to its applications to the realm of phylogenetics [16] [14].
 Here, given genomic similarities between species our goal is to hierarchically cluster the species in a way that captures fine-grained relations between different species.
-Since then, the notion of HC trees has expanded to many more fields (for a survey on the subject see [6]).
+Since then, the notion of HC trees has expanded to many additional fields.
+See [6] for a survey on the subject.

 Typically, schemes for generating HC trees fall into one of two categories: Agglomerative algorithms (i.e., bottom-up) and Divisive algorithms (i.e., top-down).
-Agglomerative algorithms initially start with a partition such that each data point is its own partition set.
+Agglomerative algorithms initially start with a partition in which each data point forms its own set.
 The algorithm then proceeds to recursively merge different sets, terminating once all data points are contained in the same set.
-Notably, the well-studied average linkage algorithm is an example of such (specifically, merging the two sets maximizing their average induced weight).
-On the other hand, divisive algorithms start with a single set containing all the data points, and then proceed to recursively split sets, terminating once all data points remain alone in their set.
+Notably, the well-studied average linkage algorithm is an example of such a procedure in which in each step two sets maximizing the average induced weight are merged.
+On the other hand, divisive algorithms start with a single set containing all the data points, and then proceed to recursively split sets, terminating once each data point remains alone in its set.